 A Dose of Vitamin D

-Getting your daily regime done in the great outdoors not only lifts the mood by ensuring you get plenty of fresh air, but it also encourages the body to produce vitamin D when exposed to the bright sunlight.
+Spending time in the great outdoors not only lifts the mood by ensuring you get plenty of fresh air, but it also encourages the body to produce vitamin D when exposed to the bright sunlight.
 Plenty of vitamin D makes us feel happier, more alert and sparks the positivity signals in our brains.
+So while lockdown might be easing, keep up with those walks and reap the rewards!

 Soothe The Soreness

 Aches and pains caused by hunching over a desk all day can bring on a little crankiness.
 Throw in that dining chair in place of your usual comfy office chair and the body has every reason to feel a little tense!

 Exercise will help to stretch out those muscles that have been contorted up over that computer all day, and give the body a boost of energy, in turn, making you feel more alert.

 A Spot Of Me Time

 Sometimes, we all need a little space to reflect on the day and relieve our own stresses.
 Exercising alone is a great way to get some quiet time, assess where the stresses stem from, and how best to tackle them!
 Try a relaxing pilates class, flow yoga or tackle an upbeat HIIT class to take out some tension.